Behind Annie’s Kitchen Door

 Pescado a la Sal

-– the sweetest pink prawns with a flavour of Manzanilla!
-That’s what the say locally but a warm sweet prawn in one hand and a glass of Manzanilla in the other – heaven!
+– the sweetest seafood ever, with a flavour of Manzanilla!
+That’s what the say locally but a warm sweet prawn in one hand and a glass of Manzanilla in the other – heaven

 The Very Best Spanish Ingredients